anniejack453/startup/notes.md

  5) Promise chain: Promise.resolve(2).then(x=>x*2).then(x=>x+1).then(console.log) -> 5
  6) Reject handled -> shows error via catch.

+ The rendering process of your HTML executes on a single thread.
+That means that you cannot take a long time processing JavaScript on the main rendering thread.
+Long running, or blocking tasks, should be executed with the use of a JavaScript Promise.
+The execution of a promise allows the main rendering thread to continue while some action is executed in the background.
+You create a promise by calling the Promise object constructor and passing it an executor function that runs the asynchronous operation.
+Executing asynchronously means that promise constructor may return before the promise executor function runs.
+The state of the promise execution is always in one of three possible states.

+pending - Currently running asynchronously fulfilled - Completed successfully rejected - Failed to complete

+const coinToss = new Promise((resolve, reject) => {
+  setTimeout(() => {
+    if (Math.random() > 0.1) {
+      resolve(Math.random() > 0.5 ? 'heads' : 'tails');
+    } else {
+      reject('fell off table');
+    }
+  }, 10000);
+});
+We then chain the then, catch and finally functions to the coinToss object in order to handle each of the possible results.

+coinToss
+  .then((result) => console.log(`Coin toss result: ${result}`))
+  .catch((err) => console.log(`Error: ${err}`))
+  .finally(() => console.log('Toss completed'));

+// OUTPUT:
+//    Coin toss result: tails
+//    Toss completed

 What does a div tag do?
  <div> is a container element used to group other HTML elements together.
 It has no visual
  effect by itself, but helps structure the page for styling and layout using CSS.
 Commonly used